Tinder launches Social to let users hang out in groups

 "Just remember - at noon the next day, your group expires, your matches disappear, and your Uber turns into a pumpkin," Tinder said. (tinde.rs/2axffvh)

-To access the new social platform, a user needs to update the Tinder app and unlock the feature.
+To access the new social platform, a user needs to unlock it.
 Once that's done, the user can see their friends who are also using Tinder Social.

-To combine groups, at least one user from each group needs to swipe right.
+Tinder said Tinder Social was test-launched in Australia and was now available in the United States and a few other "select" countries it did not identify.
+(Reporting by Supantha Mukherjee in Bengaluru; Editing by Ted Kerr)

-Tinder said Tinder Social was test-launched in Australia and was now available in the United States, India, United Kingdom, Canada and New Zealand.
+* RSP Permian, Inc. announces pricing of secondary public offering of common stock

-(Reporting by Supantha Mukherjee in Bengaluru; Editing by Ted Kerr and Anil D'Silva)
+LAS VEGAS, May 18 Bill Ackman said on Thursday he is poised to go on a great investment run after a humiliating bet forced his hedge fund firm to return to basics.